"Question everything. Learn something. Answer nothing."

 Blind Follower Declarations

-• The teacher knows best, I need to obey.
+- The teacher knows best; I need to obey.

-• I shouldn't question what I've been taught.
+- I shouldn't question what I've been taught.

-• Tradition has all the answers I need.
+- The tradition has all the answers I need.

-• Questioning shows lack of faith.
+- Questioning shows a lack of faith.

 The Blind Follower's Imbalance